budgester/forest-tech-test/README.md

 -    In addition the database version table is updated after the install with the latest number.

-How would you implement this in order to create an automated solution to the above requirements?
+How would you implement this in order to create an automated solution to the above requirements

-Please send us your scripts and any associated notes by for our review and we will come back to you asap regarding next steps.

-Please confirm your receipt of this email.

-We are looking forward to your submission.